fNIRS/snirf/snirf_specification.md

 <dt>timeOffset</dt><tt>[Type: numeric]</tt>
 <dd>This variable specifies the offset of the file time origin relative to
 absolute (clock) time in seconds.</dd>

+The aux data structure also supports the below optional subfields:

+<dt>aux(n).landmark</dt><tt>[Type: numeric]</tt>
+<dd>This is a 2-D array storing the neurological landmark positions measurement
+from 3-D digitization and tracking systems to facilitate the registration and mapping of optical data to brain anatomy.
+This array should contain a minimum of 3 columns, representing the x, y and z coordinates of the digitized landmark positions.
+If a 4th column presents, it stores the index to the labels of the given landmark.
+Label names are stored in the *aux(n).landmarkName* subfield.
+An label index of 0 refers to an undefined landmark. </dd>

+<dt>aux(n).landmarkName</dt><tt>[Type: container]</tt>
+<dd>This string array stores the names of the landmarks.
+The first string
+denotes the name of the landmarks with an index of 1 in the 4th column of *aux(n).landmark*, and so on.
+One can adopt the commonly used 10-20 landmark names, such as "Nasion", "Inion", "Cz" etc, or use user-defined landmark labels.
+All strings are UTF-8 encoded.</dd>
 <dl>

 ## Appendix